 Ensuring labor mobility

 The ILO estimates that 164 million people were migrant workers in 2018 – an increase of 9% since 2013.
 Of this, the majority of migrant workers – 96 million – are men, while 68 million are women.
 Migrant workers constitute 18.5% of the workforce in high-income countries, but only 1.4 to 2.2% in lower-income countries.
 From 2013 to 2017, the concentration of migrant workers in high-income countries fell from 74.7% to 67.9%, while their share in upper-middle-income countries increased.
-International labor mobility is a complex policy issue as it concerns the interests of the country of origin, destination, and workers. any immigrants remain on a temporary basis and form part of the informal market, with limited economic mobility.
+International labor mobility is a complex policy issue as it concerns the interests of the country of origin, destination, and workers.
+In some countries, many immigrants remain on a temporary basis and form part of the informal market, with limited economic mobility.
 Cross-border labor mobility can benefit economies when aligned with labor market needs and can be done through the more accurate matching of labor supply and demand, as well as providing businesses with improved access to high-quality talent for critical business operations.

 Beyond the physical movement of people, the nature of cross-border working has been evolving for some time, due to technology.
 The acceleration of virtual working practices during the COVID-19 crisis has underlined how widespread this could become.
 As such, this raises the need for updated policies around salaries, pensions and social security to reflect the realities of cross-border virtual work.